gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 engine key management inband depending on how the specification for the chosen Protection Engine has been defined.
-In such case, the CRYPTO chunk Handler will receive plain control chunks from the SCTP chunk handler and CRYPTO chunks from the protection engine.
+In such case, the CRYPTO chunk Handler will receive plain control chunks from the SCTP chunk handler and payload for CRYPTO chunks from the protection engine.
 Plain control chunks and CRYPTO chunks MUST NOT be bundled within the same SCTP packet.

 When the association state machine (see {{sctp-Crypto-state-diagram}}) has reached the PROTECTED state, the CRYPTO chunk handler will receive